PulkitChadha125/VarunKelternalReversal/README.md

 | **Armed Buy** | HA Low ≤ Both Lower KC Bands | HA High > Both Upper KC Bands | Remains active after entry (allows re-entry) |
 | **Armed Sell** | HA High ≥ Both Upper KC Bands | HA Low < Both Lower KC Bands | Remains active after entry (allows re-entry) |

+**Important**:
-**Important**: Armed state does NOT reset when a trade is taken.
+- Armed state does NOT reset when a trade is taken.
 It only resets when the opposite condition occurs.
+- Armed states can be set even when a position exists, but entry trades are blocked until the existing position is exited.

 ## 💾 State Management